Top 100 Agencies: INVIVO Communications

 Although the agency won't divulge its entire roster, the companies that INVIVO has worked with include Millennium MPI, Novartis and Medtronic—across different divisions.
 Bielecki says a particularly good win this past year came from Medtronic Diabetes, for which INVIVO is doing “undisclosed work,” she says.

 After the agency's banner year in 2012, Bielecki says that she wants to continue the trend upwards—but also want to proceed with caution.
 “We want to continue to grow, but we're not interested in doubling or tripling,” she says, “We want have healthy growth.
 I don't want anything to happen to the quality of the work or ideas.
 That's been a struggle this year.
 I don't want to burn anybody out.”

 As far as the hunt for new talent is concerned, INVIVO is doing most of its searching for potential staffers locally.
 The agency is a partner with the University of Toronto's Bio Medical Communications Master's Program (BMC).
 “We have a strong affiliation with the program,” explains Bielecki, “We sponsor events and shows and we even work with them to review their curriculum so it more closely aligns with the industry.”
-INVIVO is the largest employer of BMC graduates in the world—hiring from 10 to 12 of them per year.Drawing from INVIVO's expertise in apps, Bielecki aims for the agency to take that work in the direction of companion diagnostics.
+INVIVO's animation department is comprised of a high percentage of these graduates.Drawing from INVIVO's expertise in apps, Bielecki aims for the agency to take that work in the direction of companion diagnostics.
 “That's what excites us,” she says, “We're interested in actually creating apps that could be medical devices.
 That's going to happen, and we're not afraid of that.
 We'd be happy to help a client take something through the FDA.”